Atlas-OS/Atlas/README.md

 - Optimized process scheduling

 ### 🔒 Legal
 Many custom Windows OSes distribute their systems by providing a tweaked ISO of Windows.
-Not only it violates [Microsoft's Terms of Service](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm), but it is also not a safe way to install.
+Not only does it violate [Microsoft's Terms of Service](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm), but it is also not a safe way to install.

-Atlas partnered with Windows Ameliorated Team to provide users a safer and legal way to install: the [AME Wizard](https://ameliorated.io).
+Atlas partnered with the Ameliorated Team to provide users a safer and legal way to install: the [AME Wizard](https://ameliorated.io).
 With it, Atlas fully complies with [Microsoft's Terms of Service](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm).

 ## 🎨 Brand kit
 Feeling creative?
 Want to create your own Atlas wallpaper with some original creative designs?
 Our brand kit has got you covered!
-Anyone can access the Atlas brand kit — you can download it [here](https://cdn.jsdelivr.net/gh/Atlas-OS/Atlas@main/img/brand-kit.zip) and make something spetacular!
+Anyone can access the Atlas brand kit—you can download it [here](https://cdn.jsdelivr.net/gh/Atlas-OS/Atlas@main/img/brand-kit.zip) and make something spetacular!

-We also have a dedicated area on our [forum](https://forum.atlasos.net/t/art-showcase), so you can share your creations with other creative geniuses and maybe even spark some inspiration!
+We also have a dedicated area on our [forum](https://forum.atlasos.net/t/art-showcase), so you can share your creations with other creatives and maybe even spark some inspiration!
 You can also find creative wallpapers that other users share here too!

-## ⚠️ Disclaimer
+## ⚠️ Bring your own license
-Atlas-OS is **NOT** a pre-activated version of Windows.
+AtlasOS is **NOT** a pre-activated version of Windows.
 You **must** use a valid key to activate Windows.
 Before buying a Windows 10 (Professional or Home) license, be sure the seller is trustworthy and the key is legitimate — no matter where you buy it.

-Atlas is based on Microsoft Windows.
-By using Windows, you agree to [Microsoft's Terms of Service](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm).